mmswide/RealTimeChat/README.md

 ## CONTACT

 Do you have any questions or idea?
-My email is: mobileguru121@gmail.com or you can find some more info at [relatedcode.com](http://relatedcode.com)
+My email is: mobileguru121@gmail.com

 ## LICENSE